SenkuHNO3/AICTE-Edunet-IBM-Internship/project info/README.md

 - Fork this repo, create a branch for your changes, and open a pull request.
 - Please file issues or feature requests in the Issues tab.

-## License

-Distributed under the MIT License.
-See `LICENSE` file for details.

-**Inspired by AICTE-Edunet-IBM-Internship and Agentic AI on IBM Cloud reference projects.**

-> _Update your README with screenshots, sample chat logs, diagrams, and a direct link to your live demo as you go!_